ppy/osu-wiki/news/2024/2024-11-17-monthly-beatmapping-contest-november-2024.md

 We keep things fresh around here with *limitations*, a.k.a. special rules that make each month's contest unique.

-If you're confused about how these work, ask for clarification in the comments, or send a message to [Hivie](https://osu.ppy.sh/community/chat?sendto=14102976) (for osu!taiko) or [Morusya](https://osu.ppy.sh/users/13681464) (for osu!catch).
+If you're confused about how these work, ask for clarification in the comments, or send a message to [Hivie](https://osu.ppy.sh/community/chat?sendto=14102976) (for osu!taiko) or ::Morusya::{ user-id=13681464 } (for osu!catch).

 #### osu!taiko